 r.i.p :: :: :: october 4, 2013

-herman wallace member of the angola three, who spent 40 years in solitary confinement for the supposed killing of a prison guard.
+member of the angola three, wallace spent 40 years in solitary confinement for the supposed killing of a prison guard.

 wallace had previously been an poet, “lover of literature,” and activist seeking to improve prison conditions on segregation, rape and violence, through hunger strikes, petitions, etc. he had been reportedly held in the hole because of his “black pantherism” by a warden seeking a christian way of reform. wallace was released on october 1 due to advanced liver disease and died on october 4 at the age of 71-years-old. cedric richmond, john conyers and bobby scott referred to wallace as “the muhammed ali of justice” and entered a tribute to him in the congressional record.